 Whenever needed and as often as needed, you can modify the end date or the targeted number of skills, using the Edit Goal button.
 The graph will redraw with every modification.
-For example, you could lower the number of targeted skills (however, this feature is not available for Reading grade levels):
+For example, you could lower the number of targeted skills: